FACxBeamery/tech-test-martha/README.md

 ## Known bugs:
 * Dropdown doesn't close on click outside
-* Form error handling needs to be added
 * No tests for key down on suggestions list, can't get it working